Awannaphasch2016/PaperSummary/my covid forecast model.md

     * transfer learning for time series
         * We do have certain components that people traditionally decompose time series into such as seasonality, trend and remainder
-        * Paper: Reconstruction and Regression Loss for Time-Series Transfer Learning
-            * explore creating a specialized loss function that helps to facilitate positive transfer through a decoupling process
-            * use initial model to extract general features in conjunction with the reconstruction loss before using a time series specific model for forecasting
-            * challenges
-                * this technique is limited to the single variate time sereis.
 # REFERENCES
 * article
     * time series + deep leanring